Biohazardyee/courses/Year 2/Soft Skills/Mastering Slides/slides.md

 #### 'So that' ladder

-I'm making a presentation so that... and repeat as much steps as possible
+I'm making a presentation so that... and repeat as many steps as possible

 And do the same for the purpose